-Elddis serial number of your motorhome should be quoted in all correspondence, it can be found stamped on a plate fixed next to the Peugeot plate within the engine compartment.
-Your Elddis motorhome serial number can also be found on the NCC certificate that can be found within your Owner's Information Pack
+The serial number of your motorhome must be quoted in all correspondence, it can be found on a plate fixed next to the chassis plate within the engine compartment.
+Your motorhome serial number can also be found on the NCC certificate that can be found within your Owner's Information Pack.

-There is also a Peugeot serial number on the chassis cab door pillar, which should be quoted in any communications with Peugeot.
+There is also a Peugeot serial number on the chassis cab windscreen, which should be quoted in any communications with Peugeot.